Tinkerforge/doc/en/source/Hardware/Master_Extensions/Chibi_Extension.rst

  "BPSK40 915Mhz", "1, 2, 3, 4, 5, 6, 7, 8, 9, 10"

 .. warning::
- The Chibi Extension is sold as an electronic component.
-You are building a system with this component and it is your responsibility that the system you are building abides by your local law.
+ The Chibi Extension is sold as an electronic component. **You** are building a system with this component and it is your responsibility that the system you are building meets your local statutory regulations.
 Make sure that you are allowed to use the frequency you are configuring!